rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/2-1-node-definitions.md

 <!-- ======================================================================= -->
-# some remarks about the embedding of node definitions
+# remarks about the embedding of node definitions

 Note that the following is in regards to forming a node tree `T(N,E)` from a partial setup of trees `S`.